Certified Cost Professional (CCP) – Certification Review CourseA�

 Non-members early: $300

-Last day to register is April 3rd 2017.
+Last day to register is April 6th, 2018, or when 30 people register.
+This is early registration fee, it will increase by $50 after April 6th, 2018 if seats are still available.
 The maximum attendance for this event is (30) people.
-Please sign‐up early to ensure you spot.
+Please sign-up early to ensure your spot.
 No refunds within two weeks of the event.

-Include refreshments, coffee, morning snack, lunch and afternoon snack on both days
+Includes refreshments/coffee, morning snack, afternoon snack and lunch on both days

 Please use the link below to register for the seminar: